 This coffee giant focused on personalization beyond emails and into mobiles in order to target customers based on knowing their tastes and interests.
 For example, emails and Starbucks apps will send unique offers for customers.
-Starbucks analyzes customer’s interest from their purchase history, listed preferences, or account information.
-In addition, it recently added the ability to redeem within the ordering process which delivers great customer excitement.
-As a result, Starbucks generates nearly 50% of their revenue by the Starbucks Rewards program in 2020.
+Starbucks analyzes customers’ interest from their purchase history, listed preferences, or account information.
+In addition, it recently added the ability to redeem within the ordering process, which delivers excellent customer excitement.
+As a result, Starbucks generated nearly 50% of their revenue through the Starbucks Rewards program in 2020.

 Nike uses an app to build relationships with its customers.
 It provides access to the Nike Plus rewards program, which offers exclusives and early access to new products.
 By understanding which customers to target and when to pursue them, Nike has increased its client acquisition and retention.
 The app they use – Nike Direct is not simply an app, but a useful method to know customers at their best and offer them better products and services.

 If you want to deliver the best shopping experience, the critical thing is you should know your customers well to give them the thing they want.
 Use the proper personalization tactic to bring more customers to your site and keep them coming back.

 Above are some eCommerce personalization examples that help your business to build stronger connections with customers and drive more sales.
 Please be aware of following the best examples that will work effectively for your type of business.
 Thank you for taking your time scrolling to the end.